kwakufosu/Diabetes-Prediction-Model/README.md

 3. Scaling of Data: The training and test data were scaled using the standard scaler.
 Scaling helps normalize the features and enhances the performance of the model.

-4. Purposeful Preprocessing: The main focus of the preprocessing steps was to convert categorical variables and perform scaling.
-Other preprocessing techniques were not applied in this project.

-5. Accurate Diabetes Classification: By leveraging logistic regression and the preprocessing steps, the model can accurately predict the likelihood of an individual having diabetes based on a range of health-related factors.

-6. Proactive Healthcare: The combination of scikit-learn's logistic regression model and the preprocessing techniques allows for effective risk assessment and aids healthcare professionals in making proactive decisions for early intervention and improved patient care.